Comet (browser)

-Comet is an AI-powered web browser based on Chromium.
-It was launched by Perplexity AI in July 2025.
+Comet is an AI browser based on Chromium.
+It was released by Perplexity AI for Microsoft Windows and macOS on July 9, 2025, for Android on November 20, 2025, and for iOS on March 18, 2026.

-Initially, access to the browser was limited to users subscribed to the highest, most expensive subscription tier, with broader availability expected over time.
-The browser was later released for free download in October 2025.
-A key feature of the browser is the integration of the Perplexity search engine, which enables users to perform a variety of tasks such as generating article summaries, describing an image, conducting research about a topic and composing emails.
+Initial access to the browser was limited to users subscribed to Perplexity's most expensive tier, with broader availability expected over time.
+The browser was released for free download in October 2025.

-Some of its key features are: